1. The origin of Gyuto:

 Until then, it was not common to eat meats at Japanese tables.
 The main ingredients besides rice were various fishes and vegetables.
 So it was impressive to cook beef with a Chef’s knife for the Japanese who didn’t have customs to eat it.

-Probably, that’s why they give the name Gyuto (cow sword).
+Probably, that’s why they gave the name Gyuto (cow sword).
 But come to think of it, it’s a strange name, isn’t it?

 2. What is Gyuto?